-To create the examples presented on Figure 16, we used the Mesh Toolkit (MSTK) library [8] developed by Rao Garimella and the Voronoï tessellation generator provided by Milan Kucharik.
+To create the examples presented on Figure 20, we used the Mesh Toolkit (MSTK) library [10] developed by Rao Garimella and the Voronoï tessellation generator provided by Milan Kucharik.

-Authors also acknowledge the support of the DOE Advanced Simulation and Computing (ASC) Program at the Los Alamos National Laboratory.
+Authors also acknowledge the support of the DOE Advanced Simulation and Computing (ASC) and the Laboratory Directed Research and Development (LDRD) Programs at the Los Alamos National Laboratory.